Billy Burns named at outhalf with Sexton and Murray ruled out

 James Ryan, the other Irish player to be forced off in that game after failing an HIA in the first-half, is also sidelined for Sunday’s game along with Sexton, as neither player has completed their return to play protocols.
 As Peter O’Mahony is suspended, it means Andy Farrell has made four changes to the starting XV, with Iain Henderson and Rhys Ruddock also named in the pack.

-It has also emerged that Conor Murray suffered a hamstring injury in training, meaning that Jamison Gibson-Park starts, and the uncapped Craig Casey will be named on the bench.
+It has also emerged that Conor Murray suffered a hamstring injury in training, meaning that Jamison Gibson-Park starts, and the uncapped Craig Casey is named on the bench.

 The ripple effect sees Ultan Dillane and Ross Byrne promoted to the bench.
 Ruled out are the Irish captain and his two vice-captains, thereby also leaving Farrell and co with a decision to make regarding the captaincy.
 Henderson will skipper the side after what has become a taxing build-up to the game for the Irish squad.